DCMZ88/internship/Week 9/README.md

 ## Evaluation of VLMs on dataset (cont.)

-**Aim** : Evaluate the dataset by generating the ground truth from different Object Detection models.
+**Aim** : Evaluate the dataset by generating the ground truth from different zero-shot Object Detection models.

 ### Methodology
 1. Using a VLM to generate the labels of the objects detected in the image.